amyandpotatoes/aus-crypto-tax-calc/README.md

 - any locked staking income
 - any other income

-4. If you have any CoinSpot or BTCMarket
+4. If you have any CoinSpot or BTCMarket transactions, export CSVs of these transactions a place them in the /transaction-files/coinspot and /transaction-files/btcmarkets folders.

 ### How to run